bunuble/UnitConverter/README.md

 + TO DO:
   * Add in other units.
   * Maybe find a better way to convert between units other than a bunch of if statements.
+  * Add a "unit selector" (so you can choose between mass, temp, etc) and the two drop down menus will change accordingly
   * ~~Make it work both ways (enter number into right side and it'll change left side and vice versa).~~